It’s that time of year again! Kids are excited to dress up, go door to door and get loads of candy as trick-or-treat.

 3.)
 Avoid the biggest culprits

 4.)
-Talk about health eating and good oral hygiene
+Talk about healthy eating and good oral hygiene

 5.)
 Give it away